Early Post-partum Recovery

 Crunches and oblique abdominal exercises should not be performed until the diastasis is corrected to two finger-widths or less.
 Once the diastasis is reduced to this amount, Pilates is an excellent way to further challenge the core muscles after pregnancy.
 Finally, your client should be encouraged to participate in a walking program, as it is a great way for them to resume their cardiovascular routine and burn the extra "baby fat".
 It is generally recommended to avoid running immediately post-partum.
 I recommend waiting during the first 6 weeks, as both the abdominal and pelvic floor muscles are generally too weak to adequately support this activity.

 Of course, there may be factors that are present your clients did not anticipate.
 These may include back pain, incontinence or pelvic pain.
 Depending on your client's prior level of fitness or additional health considerations, the information provided above may need modification.
-Referral to a Women's Health physical therapist is indicated.
-If you don't know of one in your area, you can contact the American Physical Therapy Association's Section of Women's Health at This email address is being protected from spambots.
-You need JavaScript enabled to view it. or (800) 999-APTA x3229.
+Referral to a pelvic floor physical therapist is indicated.
+Come see us in Los Angeles for your pregnancy and post-partum physical therapy needs.
+If you can't see us in person, reach out to us for Coaching or telehealth -- we are here to support your goals!

 References